quarkly/help/docs/interface/left-panels/adding-panel/primitives/text.md

 ![The Text Primitive on Page](/scr/primitives-text.png)

-##### The Text primitive displays text information on the page
+**The Text primitive displays text information on the page**

-Part of the text can be converted into a Link primitive or span.
+Part of the text can be converted into a Link primitive or Span.
 Link and Span within Text can be styled separately from Text.

-#### Available props
+##### Available props

 | Prop name     | Description                                                                                                                             |
 | :------------ | :-------------------------------------------------------------------------------------------------------------------------------------- |